ThongSheng/rag-qna-chatbot/README.md

-# RQG Q&A Chatbot with LangChain, LangGraph, and Google Gemini
+# RAG Q&A Chatbot with LangChain, LangGraph, and Google Gemini
 This Q&A chatbot uses a Retrieval-Augmented Generation (RAG) architecture, integrating LangChain and LangGraph with Google Gemini models to answer questions based on information extracted from specified web pages.

 Features: